Flash-X/Flash-X-docs/docs/source/arch.rst

 human-readable to facilitate both correctness-debugging and performance-debugging.

-The design goal of the is to develop a base set of runtime elements, such as thread teams, that can be composed at runtime into **thread team configurations** in ways that maximize the efficient use of the node.
-For a given simulation, the operates with :math:`N` thread teams that are created when the simulation starts and persist until the simulation terminates, where each team is allowed to simultaneously use at most :math:`M` threads at any given time.
+The design goal of the ``OR`` is to develop a base set of runtime elements, such as thread teams, that can be composed at runtime into **thread team configurations** in ways that maximize the efficient use of the node.
+For a given simulation, the ``OR`` operates with :math:`N` thread teams that are created when the simulation starts and persist until the simulation terminates, where each team is allowed to simultaneously use at most :math:`M` threads at any given time.
 The thread teams are run in cycles such that for each cycle a team is assigned an action routine and a data type.
 Examples of data types are tiles, blocks, and data packets of blocks.
 Upon starting a cycle, the team is given data items of the appropriate type and the threads of the team work in a coordinated fashion so that the given action is applied to each data item once.
 The cycle ends once the team has been informed that no more data items will be given and the action has been applied to all given data items.
 In our design, the pairing of the action with data items is viewed as a task so that thread teams implement task-based parallelism *via* thread-level parallelism.
 While the threads in the team execute code in the host, they can also be used to launch kernels in accelerators and therefore make use of finer-grained parallelism.
 Ideally, the data type assigned to a thread team for a given action will be chosen based on the hardware that the action routine has been written to use.
 For instance, a tile would be a sensible data type for executing an action routine that uses the CPU for heavy computation or a data packet of blocks for a routine that launches kernels on a remote device with its own memory system.
 While it might have been possible to adapt existing tools such as Legion :raw-latex:`\cite{legion}` for some of the functionality we are aiming for, we have opted for an end-to-end domain specific solution that has simple enough tools that even a small team can customize and maintain with their own code.
 Additionally, our orchestration system is absolutely language agnostic, even though we are exercising it with Fortran.

 Note that no part of this design limits itself to using manually built task graphs nor requires extreme simplicity in them.
-The interfaces are designed to be robust enough that the can also execute complex task graphs.
-By disassociating the executor of the graph from the generator, we have ensured that in the future, we will be able to use automation in task graph generation without having to alter the mechanics of the .
+The interfaces are designed to be robust enough that the ``OR`` can also execute complex task graphs.
+By disassociating the executor of the graph from the generator, we have ensured that in the future, we will be able to use automation in task graph generation without having to alter the mechanics of the ``OR``.
 All the heavy lifting of analysis and scheduling can be done separately in the generator which never needs to interface with the executor.
 We believe that this model of combination of program synthesis with orthogonal composition concepts will have longevity because of its ability to adapt to new systems incrementally.

 .. _s.trans: